Estuary

 Step 1: Set up Airflow

 Assuming you already have a Postgres database set up, if you’re using Linux you can follow this article for setting up Airflow.
+You will also need to install your Airflow packages on your client.

 Step 2: Set up your Airflow Postgres and Snowflake connectors

-From there you will have to configure the connectors to Postgres and Snowflake.
+From there, you will have to configure the connectors to Postgres and Snowflake.
 While this can take a little time, Airflow does make it easier.

 Step 3: Define your Airflow DAG